pratik-n30/Autonomous_Car_DRL/README.md

 #### **Environments**

-This can be donkey-generated-track-v0 or other built-in tracks, such as:
+This can be donkey-generated-track-v0 or other built-in tracks.

-* donkey-warehouse-v0
-* donkey-avc-sparkfun-v0
-* donkey-roboracingleague-track-v0

 #### **Goal**